 Governor Jay Inslee appointed Marcie Frost as director of the state Department of Retirement Systems in January 2013.
-She also serves as an ex officio member of the Washington State Investment Board, the Pension Funding Council and the Select Committee on Pension Policy.
+She also serves as an ex officio member of the Washington State Investment Board (and is currently the WSIB Chair), the Pension Funding Council and the Select Committee on Pension Policy.

 As DRS Director, Frost leads an organization of more than 200 team members who administer one of the most complex public retirement systems in the country.
 DRS serves nearly 700,000 current and former public employees at both the state and local government levels.
 Retirement benefits earned by these employees result in more than $3.5 billion in payments each year, most of which is distributed in the state of Washington.